Memories are wonderful but they can be elusive as well.

-If you are reading this website because you want to help with the research into the House of Mirelle but aren’t sure what you can remember, here are a few tricks to jog your memory into action:
+If you are reading this website because you want to help with the research into the House of Mirelle but aren’t sure what you remember, here are a few tricks to jog your memory into action:

-- Find a quiet space to think and reflect.
+Find a quiet space to think and reflect.
 Your mind will be helped along by not having any distractions.
 Like doing a complicated crossword or solving a Suduko, space to concentrate and being relaxed works!

 Take notes from the start.
 Your memory may come thick and fast.
 With a pen and paper ready you can take notes while you are listening to your own thoughts, a bit like you would if you are listening to someone else’s.

 Don’t edit as you remember things.
 It’s tempting to tell your memory what is important or not.
 Your memory flows better when you allow it to take a natural course and all sorts of lovely things come back when you open the gate to do that – let it run free!

 Significant / insignificant.
 I’m interested in hearing everything.
-Honestly that’s true!
+Honestly that’s true.
 A tiny thing you recall could be the key to helping tell the story properly.
 It doesn’t have to be earth-shattering and if you like, we can start by talking about it and seeing where it goes.

 Memory is 3D.
 As you remember, think about it in 3 dimensions, sights, sounds, the look of something too.